upmem/usecase_hedges/README.md

 ## usecase_dnastorage
-DNA storage error-correcting code pipeline (inner -> HEDGES, outer -> RS (Reed-Solomon)) running on UPMEM PIMM DPU.
+DNA storage error-correcting code pipeline (inner -> HEDGES, outer -> RS (Reed-Solomon)) running on UPMEM PIM DPU.

-It is based on (2004821117, https://www.pnas.org/doi/full/10.1073/pnas.2004821117), the original HEDGES Research Article.
-(Williamm H.Press, John A.Hawkins and all, Texas University, June 6, 2020).
+This project is based on the original HEDGES Research Article.
+(Williamm H.Press, John A.Hawkins and all, Texas University, June 6, 2020, https://www.pnas.org/doi/full/10.1073/pnas.2004821117).

-The codebase relative to 2004821117 is (https://github.com/whpress/hedges).
+The source code is based on the original HEDGES implementation (https://github.com/whpress/hedges).

 ```
      ____________________________________________________________